-There are two airports in Macedonia.
+There are two airports in North Macedonia.
 The main airport is Skopje “Alexander the Great” airport.

 From Albania: Kafasan, St. Naum, Stenje, Blato.

 From Bulgaria: Kriva Palanka, Novo Selo, Delcevo.